To understand dating and sexual dynamics, you need to understand the sexual marketplace.

 Very powerful men tend to have more sons than daughters.

-Male parental investment is another crucial axiom to understand human dating.
+Male parental investment is crucial to understanding human dating.

-Parental investment, first theorized by Robert Trivers, defines how much parents invest in their offspring, and male parental investment (MPI) defines how much the males of a particular species invest and care for their offspring.
+Parental investment, first theorized by Robert Trivers, defines how much parents invest in their offspring.
+And male parental investment (MPI) defines how much the males of a particular species invest in their offspring.

 So, how does male parental investment affect sexual dynamics?

-In nature, females of species who cannot expect any help from the male counterparts (ie.: no male parental investment) only mate based on genes (ie.: looks, physique, dancing prowess, and any other fitness indicator).
+In nature, the females of species who cannot expect any help from their male counterparts (ie.: no male parental investment) only mate based on male genetic qualities (fitness) as displayed by certain fitness indicators (ie.: looks, plumage color, physique, dancing prowess, and any other symbol that the particular species developed as fitness indicator).

-Meaning: when women cannot get any help to raise offspring, they mate based on genes, driven by their attraction.
+Meaning: when females cannot get any help to raise offspring, men bring only themselves to the table (no future help or resources), and females mate based on attraction.

-Conversely, when she can get resources, she will screen for resources as well.
+Conversely, when women can get resources they will also look and screen for resources (and their availability to them).

 Sure, the man having resources is good and nice.